4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 You can travel to Colombo city from the airport via local bus [which can be tricky to find].

-Or, you can get private transport from the taxi stand at the airport.
-This is the fastest and most direct way to get to your Colombo hotel.
+You can also take private transport from the taxi stand at the airport.
+This is the fastest and most direct way to your Colombo hotel.

 Sri Lanka itinerary | 4 week travel guide